Welcome to Our Accessibility Research Tooling Initiative

 We may claim to be experts, but we do not claim to be perfect.
 We are humans, and while we have tried to be as objective as possible in our evaluations, it is impossible to cover all potential use cases and pipelines.
 To aid in standardizing our scores for each tool, we have taken a few steps.

 We built a single-page static website with HTML and CSS.
 This page includes a specific number of common and uncommon accessibility issues and code defects.
+This site is not related to or connected with any live content or organization.
 We’ve picked out what we think a “robot” should be able to find, and we’ve also listed a few issues we expect can only be identified with manual testing.
 Each tool will be tested on this page, either in Codepen format (debug view) or locally via a repository of the same code and an npm server.

 We have also created a rubric in order to score each tool consistently.
 The Accessibility Research Rubric covers ease of use, ease of setup, how reputable the “source of truth” is for each tool, accuracy of feedback, clarity of feedback, strengths and limitations, and cost.
 Each category is worth up to 4 points for a perfect score of 28/28 points.
 While each individual review may be written by a different member of the Sparkbox dev team, two developers and members of the Accessibility Task Force, Catherine and Corinne, will test and rate all of the tools in order to unify and standardize scoring across reviews.